hongjoon0805/HALO/README.md

 ### Downloading dataset
 ------
 - Knowledge graphs: Downloaded from dgl.data.rdf
-- HGB datasets: Pre-defined class "HGBDataset" try to download the datasets
+- HGB datasets: Pre-defined class "HGBDataset" tries to download the datasets
-- Academic datset: Pre-defined class "AcademicDataset" try to download the datasets
+- Academic datset: Pre-defined class "AcademicDataset" tries to download the datasets

 All the datasets are automatically downloaded if you run one of the following command.